hyperglyph/hyperglyph/spec/hyperglyph.rst

 the first number is the fractional part in hex, and the latter is the exponent in decimal.  details on the encoding and decoding of hex floats is covered in an appendix.

-glyph uses hex or decimal floats, except for the special floating point values: nan and infinity::
+hyperglyph uses hex or decimal floats, except for the special floating point values: nan and infinity::

 	float :== 'f' hex_float ';' | 'f' decimal_float ';' | 'f' named_float ';'